torchlard/Notes/Security/authentication.md

 ### performance
 if lot of data encoded with JWT, significant amount of overhead for every HTTP request with session, only session ID needed

+# JWKS (json web key set)
+json based standard for publishing public keys in REST endpoint

+## structure
+alg: algorithm of key
+kty: key type
+use: how key is used
+x5c: x509 certificate chain
+e: exponent for standard pem
+n: modulus for standard pem
+kid: unique identifier for key
+x5t: thumbprint of x.509 cert

+## steps
+1. retrieve JWKS and filter for potential signing keys
+2. extract JWT from request's authorization header
+3. decode JWT and grab kid property from header
+4. find signing key in filtered JWKS with matching kid property
+5. use x5c property build certificate which vertify JWT signature

 # OAth